Treatment for retinoblastoma

 Surgery: Enucleation is a surgical procedure done under anaesthesia and performed by an experienced ophthalmologist that consists of the removal of one or both eyes from the orbits.
-Enucleation is reserved for those patients whose eye/s are extensively compromised by the tumour and cases when, because of the damage inflicted by the tumour, it is unlikely that any vision can be restored.
-Immediately after enucleation, an orbital implant will be placed inside the orbit and eventually replaced by a prosthetic eye.
+Enucleation is reserved for those patients whose eye/s are extensively compromised by the tumour and cases when, because of the damage inflicted by the tumour, it is unlikely that any vision can be restored, even doctors will try to maintain it.
+At the time of the enucleation, an orbital implant will be placed inside the orbit, sutured to the extraocular muscles.
+Some weeks after the surgery, an ocularist may adapt an external prosthetic eye to be fitted on the conjunctival sac.
 A pathologist will look at the eye under the microscope to determine if the tumour extended beyond the limits of the eye and the optic nerve.
-Subsequent treatment, if a treatment is required, will be based on the pathology results.
-Enucleation is still the treatment of choice for most cases with unilateral retinoblastoma.
+Based on the pathology, subsequent treatment is required.
+Enucleation is still the treatment of choice for many cases with unilateral retinoblastoma.

 Chemotherapy: Chemotherapy consists of multiple medications that are effective for killing RB cells.
 Those medications are also toxic and can cause many short-term and long-term side effects that should be explained by an oncologist.
 Chemotherapy is used in every situation when there is a chance of preserving the vision, to avoid enucleation and radiation therapy, and also in situations when the disease has spread outside of the eye.
 Chemotherapy can be administrated in different ways: